 The Gator Gar has fins all along its body, in order to help it maneuver its lengthy body through the water, while also keeping it afloat.

-The Gator Gar Habitat
+The Alligator Gar Habitat

 Most of the Alligator Gar fish are located in the south-eastern part of the United States, with a very few lurking out into other places around the world.
 Some have traveled up rivers as far as northern Kansas, while others find themselves wandering into places like Jarkarta, Indonesia which was found when a flood rose, and then cleared out and it was lying in the city.
+A fisherman also caught an Alligator Gar fish trapped in fishing nets in Bera, Pahang.

-Behavior of the Gar
+Behavior of the Garfish

-Although a very large fish, and carnivorous, the Gator Gar is not aggressive towards humans at all.
+Although a very large fish and carnivorous, the Alligator Gar fish is not aggressive towards humans at all.
 Only very rare cases have been found with encounters between the Alligator Gar fish and humans.
-They skim the along the top of plants and fish beds to feed.
 Although it is a freshwater fish, it’s been known to adapt to salt water, hence how it got to Indonesia.
 The Alligator Gar fish can also breathe for up to two hours out of water.

 The Alligator Gar Diet

-As said before, the Gator Gar is carnivorous, eating smaller fish as it swims along the top of plants at the bottom of the water.
+As said before, the Alligator Gar is carnivorous, eating smaller fish as it swims along the top of plants at the bottom of the water.
 Along with smaller fish, the Alligator Gar fish has been found to be eating waterfowl that lands on the surface of the water.

+When fishing for an Alligator Gar, you should either use larger fake baits or larger live bait, as they tend to after food which can satisfy their diet, compared to going after smaller minnows or worms.
 Be careful when eating Gator Gar and others as some fish may be contaminated with Mercury that humans have intentionally and unintentionally released into the environment.

 Scientific Classification